-- Use firm pressure to feel the tissue closest to the chest and ribs.
-It’s normal to feel a firm ridge in the lower curve of each breast.
+- Use firm pressure to feel the tissue closest to your chest and ribs.
+It’s normal to feel thicker tissue or a ridge of firm tissue under the lower curve of each breast.

-- Next, examine your entire breast using an up-and-down pattern, sometimes called the vertical pattern (see Figure 5).
-Start in your underarm and move your fingers downward little by little until they reach the bottom of your rib cage.
-Then move your fingers slightly toward the middle and move back up until you reach your collarbone.
-Continue this pattern, covering your entire breast all the way to the middle of your chest bone (also called sternum or breastbone).
+- Next, examine your whole breast using an up-and-down pattern.
+This is sometimes called the vertical pattern (see Figure 5).
+Start in your underarm and move your fingers downward, little by little, until they reach the bottom of your rib cage.
+Then, move your fingers over slightly toward the middle and move back up until you reach your collarbone.
+Keep moving your fingers in this up-and-down pattern across your whole breast.
+You can stop when you reach the middle of your chest bone (also called your sternum or breastbone).